 What is a Protek Duo/ProtekDuo?

-The ProtekDuo, made my TandemLife/LivaNova, is a temporary percutaneous right ventricular assist device (RVAD).
-There are specialists who put this in place: Interventional Cardiologists, Advanced Heart Failure Cardiologists, Intensivists, or other well trained medical specialist.
+The ProtekDuo, made by TandemLife/LivaNova, is a temporary percutaneous right ventricular assist device (RVAD).
+Specialists who install it are Interventional Cardiologists, Advanced Heart Failure Cardiologists, Intensive Care Physicians, or other well-trained medical specialists.

 One could introduce this device via the right internal jugular vein.
-The specialist uses the assistance of transesophageal echocardiogram and fluoroscopy.
+The specialist uses a transesophageal echocardiogram and fluoroscopy to assist.
 One needs to visualize the guidewire and then the cannula transverse the pulmonic valve into the pulmonary artery.
 This helps confirm proper placement.
-It is essentially a right atrium to pulmonary artery bypass device.
+It is essentially a right atrium-to-pulmonary artery bypass device.

 TandemLife could do better at explaining their device on their website.